digital0iced0/headquarters/README.md

 - `Radius`: The radius of the HQ.
 This should match the Tool Cupboard's range (or slightly smaller).
 - `MapMarkersEnabled`: Whether to show map markers on the map.
 - `TeleportEnabled`: Whether players can teleport to their HQ (disabled by default).
-- `DisbandPenaltyHours`: Number of hours HQ members must wait before being able to start new Headquarters after disbanding their previous HQ.
+- `QuitPenaltyHours`: Number of hours HQ members must wait before being able to start new Headquarters after quiting their HQ or being conquered.
 - `DistanceToTC`: How close to the TC you need to be to start a headquarter (Probably shouldn't modify).
+- `ConquerModeEnabled`: Allows headquarter members to conquer other headquarters (disband them, and take their base).
+The conquered headquarter becomes a regular base for the conqueror and loses all protection.
+For full raiding and conquering its suggested to disable InvulnerableTC.
+If InvulnerableTC is on, then you will only be able to conquer by authenticating at enemy TC.
 - `InvulnerableTC`: Enabled by default, prevents all damage to HQ TCs.
+This should be disabled if you want to allow conquering by destroying enemy TC.
 - `FreeForAllEnabled`: Whether scheduled free for all is enabled or disabled.
 - `FreeForAllHoursAfterWipe`: How many hours from the previous wipe until FFA is scheduled to be enabled.
 - `MarkerPrefab`: Prefab for marker.
 Should not need to be changed unless the game changes.